georgeglessner/RedditImageDownloader/README.md

 __Helpful note:__ To view .gif files on a Mac select the image(s) and press "cmd" + "y".

 ## Example Use

 ![Terminal](screenshots/terminal_example.png)

 ![Folder](screenshots/image_folder.png)

 ![Output](screenshots/output_example.png)

-_Please e-mail or comment any features that would improve this application._